 One can choose to pay the premium either annually, semi-annually, quarterly, or monthly, if the plan provides this option.
 Certain plans permit only annual payment of premium whereas others provide different alternatives, offering more flexibility to the policyholder.

 In cases where one chooses to pay the premium at regular intervals, the entire premium amount is split into the number of terms for which it is expected to be paid.
 One should check all the premium payment options before deciding to purchase the policy.

-A. Certain life insurance policies mention the term ‘bonus’ in their brochures.
+Certain life insurance plans mention the term ‘bonus’ in their brochures.
 A bonus is nothing but an additional amount which the insurer pays over and above the sum assured.
 This is similar to bonuses in other products.

 The bonus is the profit made by the insurer, with this profit shared among policyholders.
 The bonus amount is determined by the insurance company and might vary from year to year.
 Insurance companies are not obligated to offer a bonus, with this decision depending on the Board of Directors.

-One should check whether their policy qualifies for a bonus before they purchase the policy.
+One should check whether their policy qualifies for a bonus before they buy the policy.

 A reversionary bonus is a bonus component which is added at regular intervals.
 This can be yearly or after completion of a few years.

 An interim bonus is provided if the policy terminates before the completion of a financial year.
 Other bonuses are declared keeping the financial year into account, but this one provides a solution in cases where the financial year is not completed.